-There are three ways to study abroad, in addition to short-term overseas study programs.
+There are four ways to study abroad, in addition to short-term overseas study programs.

+- 1 Double Degree Program (DDP)

-- 1 TUFS student exchange program
+- 2 TUFS student exchange program

-- 2 Leave of absence to study abroad
+- 3 Leave of absence to study abroad

-- 3 Leave of absence for overseas training
+- 4 Leave of absence for overseas training

-Procedures for each are shown in the table on the next page and explained in the Overseas Study and Credits Manual available at the Educational Affairs Division.
+For more information on (1), see the explanation below.
+Procedures for $(2)\sim (4)$ are shown in the table on the next page and explained in the Overseas Study and Credits Manual available at the Educational Affairs Division.